 There are seven pup-friendly snowshoe trails at Whistler Olympic Park ideal for any doggy date.
 Follow the markers from the dog parking lot to the connector trail, Marley’s Meander, a moderate green that traverses pockets of forest in and around the cross-country trails.
 If you’re looking for a more vigorous hike with scenic views, tackle a longer adventure to the iconic Alexander Falls, which often freezes in the winter.

 The best way to travel to the park with your dog is by car.
 Whistler Olympic Park is located 20 minutes south of Whistler Village.
 Drive south along Highway 99 and turn right at the sign for Whistler Olympic Park.
 Purchase passes for you and your pup from the ticket window at the front entrance to the park.

-Day admission for adults is $28.50 (cross-country skiing) and $16.50 (for snowshoe).
-Dogs are $6.50 (rates current at date of publishing).
 The dog parking lot is located just past the park entrance and is well-marked with signage.
 If you don’t own cross-country skis or snowshoes, you can rent them at the Day Lodge.

-Tips for the Park
+Tips for a Doggy Date the Park

 - Keep an eye on the signage as there are designated on-leash areas

 - Dogs aren’t allowed in the day lodge, but there is convenient “dog parking” out front

 - Bring food and water for your pup as they’ll be working extra hard on the trails